MatAMel/PyHash/README.md

 Here are some things to be aware of:

-PyHash supports these hash functions:
+PyHash supports these hash functions: MD5, SHA1, SHA256, SHA384 and SHA512
-MD5
-SHA1
-SHA256
-SHA384
-SHA512

 # Browse
 "Browse" is for when you want to open a file in PyHash from file explorer.
 When clicking on "Browse" please be aware that both the file and filepath can be hashed.